lisakkaufmann/ENIGMA_AN_DTI/README.md

-# This repository is to support the completion of DWI analyses across the AN-DWI working group
+# This repository is to support the completion of TBSS analyses for the AN-DWI working group